An Explorer’s Legacy: The Journey of the John Rae Collection

 John Rae died in London in 1893, and was buried at St Magnus Cathedral, in Kirkwall, Orkney, but our story does not end there.
 Most of Rae’s property was left to his wife, Catherine Jane Alicia Thompson (b.1838, Dublin – d.1919, Kent), also known as Kate.

-Listed in John Rae’s will, held by the National Records of Scotland, are his medals and Franklin relics, which he bequeaths to his wife on “the understanding that she bequeath the same to any of my nephews or nieces or their descendants whom she may consider most worthy”.
+Listed in John Rae’s will, on the website of the National Records of Scotland, are his medals and Franklin relics, which he bequeaths to his wife on “the understanding that she bequeath the same to any of my nephews or nieces or their descendants whom she may consider most worthy”.
 Kate Rae also inherits her husband’s “stone implements […] and other curiosities”, suggesting that “after her death or if she does not care to keep them that these be given to the Museum of the Edinburgh University Scotland where I studied medicine and to be placed there if possible in one group.”

 It seems Mrs Rae did not care to keep them, and perhaps finding none of her late husband’s relatives ‘worthy’ of the medals and Franklin relics, she generously gifted these to the University in 1893, along with a bust of his likeness and “a valuable collection of Deer’s Horns [sic]”.